developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ### Kube Prometheus Stack

-We haven't talked about how to configure the AlertManager to send it's alerts to the corresponding channel, but, for the sake of completeness, and to avoid leaving you hanging, here's full installation of the stack:
+We haven't talked about how to configure the AlertManager to send it's alerts to the corresponding channels, but, for the sake of completeness, and to avoid leaving you hanging, here's full installation of the stack:

 ```yaml title="kube-prometheus-stack/repository.yml"